AngelikaSvoboda/PhotoCrypt/README.md

 A taken photo is sent to the printserver (pythonscript) which converts it into two separate pixel pictures whith LaTeX and generates a pdf file.
 Those pixel pictures (pdf file) are automaticaly printed on transparent foils.
-The user can decrypt them due to overlaping the pixel foils and gets the original picture.
+The user can decrypt them due to overlapping the pixel foils and gets the original picture.

 # Known issues